QCD thermalization: Ab initio approaches and interdisciplinary connections: Ab initio holographic description of strong coupling phenomena

-Because of this issue, one should contemplate whether all well behaved initial conditions for numerical relativity simulations actually describe genuine states in underlying QFTs.
-As opposed to Refs.~\cite{Heller:2011ju,Heller:2012je,Jankowski:2014lna}, the papers initializing their codes at later times with turned off sources include Refs.~\cite{Wu:2011yd,Romatschke:2017vte,Kurkela:2019set}.
-In particular, Ref.~\cite{Romatschke:2017vte} finds initial conditions at some early but non-zero $\tau$ such that ${\cal E} \sim \frac{1}{\tau}$ initially, which is clearly very different from \Eq{eq.epsilonETbif}.
+Because of this issue, it is unclear whether all well behaved initial conditions for numerical relativity simulations actually describe genuine states in underlying QFTs.
+Unlike Refs.~\cite{Heller:2011ju,Heller:2012je,Jankowski:2014lna}, Refs.~\cite{Wu:2011yd,Romatschke:2017vte,Kurkela:2019set} initialized their codes at later times with turned off sources.
+In particular, Ref.~\cite{Romatschke:2017vte} found initial conditions at some early but non-zero $\tau$ such that ${\cal E} \sim \frac{1}{\tau}$ initially, which is clearly very different from \Eq{eq.epsilonETbif}.